1.0 OBJECT OF THE GAME

 Players are encouraged to score their own matches to ensure accuracy, however a third (3rd) party may be permitted by the League Operator.
 The scorer is charged to accurately record what actually took place on the pool table and may clarify with the shooter what the intention was whenever needed.
-I.E. If it is believed a player is purposely calling a pocket, however actually plays a safe, then a safety (S) shall be recorded.
-Likewise if a player calls a “safety” however fouls, then a foul (F) is recorded.
-A player always has the right to consult the Scorecard with the scorekeeper.
+I.E. If it is believed a player is purposely calling a pocket, however actually plays a safe, then a Safety (S) shall be recorded.
+Likewise if a player calls a “Safety” however Fouls, then a Ffoul (F) is recorded.
+A player always has the right to consult the scorecard with the scorekeeper.
 Any disagreements shall be determined by the League Operator or an official UPA representative.

 12.6 Advice vs. Rules Clarification

 The referee must NEVER give advice nor offer an opinion on points of play.
 Only when asked by either player for clarification of a rule will the referee then explain that specific rule to the best of his/her ability.
 Any incorrect statement made by the referee will not protect a player from enforcement of the actual rule.
-When asked, the referee must tell either player the score, whether the cue ball is frozen to an object ball or rail, etc. If the referee sees that a foul is about to be committed by either player, he must say nothing until after the foul, since any warning before the foul would constitute “advice” from the referee.
+When asked, the referee must tell either player the score, whether the cue ball is frozen to an object ball or rail, etc. If the referee sees that a foul is about to be committed by either player, nothing is to be said until after the foul, since any warning before the foul would constitute “advice” from the referee.